krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 ## Why I Prefer Mermaid.js for Diagrams

+The main advantage of [Mermaid.js](https://mermaid.js.org/intro/) is its syntax, which is easy to learn and resembles Markdown.
+This makes it accessible even to those who don’t have a strong programming background.
+As a result, it’s widely used in different team environments and platforms like Slack, Discord, Obsidian, Confluence, GitHub, and more.
+This accessibility and ease of use make it a valuable tool for collaboration and communication.

 [Mermaid.js](https://mermaid.js.org/intro/) has been a reliable tool for me because of its simplicity and versatility.
 It allows you to create a variety of diagrams, such as:

 - Flowcharts